Charlotte Proudman: Legal career

 Having originally wanted to practise criminal law, Proudman undertook a pupillage in family law and continued to specialise in the area after gaining a place at Mansfield Chambers.
-She took a sabbatical to complete a PhD in female genital mutilation and the law at King’s College, Cambridge, where her partner was studying for a PhD in artificial intelligence.
+She took a sabbatical to complete a PhD in female genital mutilation and the law at King's College, Cambridge, where her partner was studying for a PhD in artificial intelligence.
 In September 2015, shortly before she went to the United States to take up a post of visiting researcher at Harvard University, Proudman received extensive attention in the mainstream media after she publicly called out solicitor Alexander Silk-Carter for having commented on her LinkedIn photograph in a sexist way.

-In 2016, Proudman joined Goldsmith Chambers in London, where she remains as of 2025.
+Proudman joined Goldsmith Chambers in London in 2016.
 Practising in family law, she has represented victims of domestic abuse and coercive control and campaigned for more openness in the family court.
 She also, as of 2025, holds a position of senior research associate in sociology at Jesus College, Cambridge, specialising in "gendered issues such as FGM, rape, domestic abuse, coercive control, prostitution, pornography and abortion".

 In 2022, she founded Right to Equality, a not-for-profit organisation campaigning for gender equality under the law and the rights of women and girls.
 The organisation's activity has included campaigning for greater transparency and fairness in the family court and addressing violence against women and girls.
+Proudman and Right to Equality were instrumental in the campaign to repeal the presumption of parental involvement in the family courts, culminating in the government's announcement in October 2023 that it will repeal the law.
+Writing in The Guardian after the announcement, Proudman said: "Until judges receive mandatory specialist training on the realities of domestic abuse, there will be no meaningful cultural shift within family courts.
+Misogyny remains deeply embedded within the judiciary, just as it is across society and within almost every profession."

+Proudman represented Kate Kniveton, former Conservative Member of Parliament (MP), in family law proceedings against her former husband, Andrew Griffiths, who had also been a Conservative MP.
+She secured findings of rape, assault and domestic abuse and coercive and controlling behaviour against Griffiths and was successful in preventing him having contact with his child.
+In 2021, two journalists, with the support of Kniveton, won a ruling to make the case public and Kniveton and Proudman featured in a ITV documentary in July 2025.

+Proudman acted for a mother in a case in which, for the first time in the family courts, a High Court judgment referred to gaslighting.
+Judge Cobb endorsed Proudman's use of the term, saying: "Dr Proudman's use of the term 'gaslighting' in the hearing to describe this conduct was in my judgment apposite; the father's conduct represented a form of insidious abuse designed to cause the mother to question her own mental well-being, indeed her sanity".